amitfrish/TimeAx/README.md

 ```

 ## Inferring pseudotime
 Based on the TimeAx model, the user can infer the pseudotime position of each sample, assuming its profile includes the same features as the train data.
+The output of this step is a list containing the pseudotime positions of each sample (predictions) and it's equivilant certainty score (certainty).

 ### model:
 A TimeAx model.